Frequently asked questions

 A: Future in Sight is an organization that provides support and rehabilitative services in every community in New Hampshire and bordering towns.
 They were instrumental in helping Randy learn the skills of living without eyesight.
-Guiding Eyes for the Blind is one of the very few organizations in the US that raises and trains guide dogs, providing them at no cost to the blind.
+Guide Dogs for the Blind is one of the very few organizations in the US that raises and trains guide dogs, providing them at no cost to the blind.

 You are welcome to donate directly to either or both; however to accurately measure the fruits of our labor, we ask that you note with your contribution that you were inspired to give via 2020 Vision Quest.

 Additionally there is an advantage in donating to 2020 Vision Quest.
 Supporting our mission of reaching out, educating America about the growing crisis among the visually impaired, and inspiring people to reach beyond their perceived limitations has significant value in its own right -- generating a snowball effect that will ultimately provide greater net contributions to these organizations.

 Human interest questions